 Many programs require clinical observation before entry into their programs; however, the OSU program does not and instead provides this experience in the first term of the MA-SLP program.

 Although prerequisite courses do not need to be completed before applying to the program, admission will be contingent upon successful completion of all prerequisites before the start of classes.
-Please be aware that having a large number of outstanding pre-requisite courses to take at the time of application may cause evaluators to lower their estimation of the competitiveness of the application.
-As many pre-requisites as possible should be completed by the time you apply.
+We will only accept coursework that has been completed within the last 10 years.
+Please be aware that having a large number of outstanding prerequisite courses to take at the time of application may cause evaluators to lower their estimation of the competitiveness of the application.
+As many prerequisites as possible should be completed by the time you apply.
 At least one course in each of the following areas is required:

 (OSU Course descriptions can be found in the Course Catalog under Subject Area "Speech and Hearing Science")

 - Phonetics and phonetic transcription (SPHHRNG 3320 at OSU)

 - Normal language development (SPHHRNG 3330 at OSU)